amauryt/cr-cmark-gfm/README.md

     version: ~> 0.1.2
 ```

-This will automatically clone the cmark-gfm repository and compile both `libcmark-gfm` and `libcmark-gfm-extensions`, which will be then statically linked.
+This will automatically clone the cmark-gfm repository and compile both `libcmark-gfm` and `libcmark-gfm-extensions`, which can then be statically linked.

 ## Usage